The-AIR-Project/the-air-project.github.io/about.md

 ### Sam Raisbeck, <span style="font-size:18px; font-color: white;"> *Mechatronics Engineering* </span>
 <img src="/assets/img/Sam_Photo.JPG" style="padding-top:5px; padding-left: 10px; padding-bottom:10px" width="180" align="right">

-<div style="text-align: justify"> Growing up in Newmarket, Ontario, I first got into technology during a couple grade 11 computer engineering courses.
+<div style="text-align: justify"> <p> Growing up in Newmarket, Ontario, I first got into technology during a couple grade 11 computer engineering courses.
 My teacher encouraged self-learning and ambitious projects, and I took off from there.
 Now, I am happy to say I have been able to apply much of what I've learned in the industry. </p>

 <p> I have mainly focused on software development throughout my co-op positions.
 This includes robotic controls, virtual surgery simulations, and machine learning.
 In fact, my efforts at the Hospital for Sick Children led to the publishing of an [article](https://www.ncbi.nlm.nih.gov/pubmed/31897740) in the Journal of Medical Systems, on the use of convolutional neural networks in medicine.
 I have also gained experience implementing embedded software algorithms during my time at AdHawk Microsystems. </p>